Oh, goody goody gumdrops, ready to go for another exciting hour of broadcast excellence.

 And if you look at the answer to these questions in this poll, you will see there's very little difference between the way the independents answer the questions.

-So basically you had a poll sample with 27% Republicans.
+So basically, you had a poll sample with 27% Republicans.

-And uh the balance was was Democrats.
+And the balance was Democrats.

 And that's the way the poll came out, by the way.